2024 Abu Dhabi Grand Prix: Entrants

 Browning, Hirakawa, and Leclerc made their Formula One practice debuts.

-The Grand Prix marked Lewis Hamilton's final race as a Mercedes driver before moving to Ferrari in 2025, Carlos Sainz Jr.'s final race as a Ferrari driver before moving to Williams, Valtteri Bottas and Zhou Guanyu's final races as Sauber teammates, before being replaced by Nico Hülkenberg and Gabriel Bortoleto, and the last career race of Kevin Magnussen, driving for Haas.
-The race marked Sergio Pérez's last career race with Red Bull Racing before moving to Cadillac in 2026.
-Pérez's contract with Red Bull was initially set to end in 2027, but he left the team following the season's conclusion.
+The Grand Prix marked Lewis Hamilton's final race as a Mercedes driver before moving to Ferrari in 2025, Carlos Sainz's final race as a Ferrari driver before moving to Williams, Sergio Pérez's last race with Red Bull Racing, Valtteri Bottas and Zhou Guanyu's final races as Sauber teammates before being replaced by Nico Hülkenberg and Gabriel Bortoleto, and the last career race of Kevin Magnussen, driving for Haas.

 Tyre choices

 Tyre supplier Pirelli brought the C3, C4, and C5 tyre compounds (the softest three in their range) designated hard, medium, and soft, respectively, for teams to use at the event.

 Practice

 Three free practice sessions were held for the event.
 The first free practice session was held on 6 December 2024, at 13:30 local time (UTC+4), and was topped by Charles Leclerc of Ferrari ahead of Lando Norris of McLaren and Lewis Hamilton of Mercedes.
 The second free practice session was held on the same day, at 17:00 local time, and was topped by Norris ahead of his teammate Oscar Piastri and Nico Hülkenberg of Haas.
 The third practice session was held on 7 December 2024, at 14:30 local time, and was topped by Piastri ahead of his teammate Norris and Hamilton.